nickelled/qa-test/README.md

 # QA Automation Engineer Test

-Below is the tech test we ask engineering applicants to attempt.
+Below is the technical test we ask engineering applicants to attempt.
 This repo has been updated to include a not very good solution.
 To view the solution you can open the index.html file in your browser.
 Your challenge is to:

 1. Setup 2-5 automated tests in your preferred testing framework.
 Tell us how to install and run them.